fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 https://wise-web.org/2020/09/06/isa-as-second-coming/

 While the Mahdī is ruling as the Imām or Khalīfah of the Muslims, and preparing for battle against the forces of the Dajjāl in Syria, shortly after having conquered Constantinople, ʿĪsā b.
 Maryam (AS) will return to earth.
-He will descend close to the white minaret to the east of Damascus just before Fajr time.[12]
+He will descend close to the white minaret to the east of Damascus just before Fajr time.

-The Mahdī and others will ask him to lead them in prayer but he will refuse saying, ‘Your Imām should lead,[14] as a grace from Allāh.’”[15]
+The Mahdī and others will ask him to lead them in prayer but he will refuse saying, ‘Your Imām should lead, as a grace from Allāh.’”

-After they have prayed Fajr, the Muslims will go out to face him;[20] this will be the final battle fought between them and the armies of the Dajjāl.
-The very fragrance of the breath of ʿĪsā will kill any disbeliever it reaches, and it will extend out for as far as the eye can see.[21]
-The battle will be so fierce that the forces of the Dajjāl will flee and hide behind boulders and trees, but those boulders and trees themselves will cry out, ‘Muslims, there is a Jew behind me, come kill him!’[22] except for the Gharqad tree because that is a tree of the Jews.[23]
+After they have prayed Fajr, the Muslims will go out to face him; this will be the final battle fought between them and the armies of the Dajjāl.
+The very fragrance of the breath of ʿĪsā will kill any disbeliever it reaches, and it will extend out for as far as the eye can see.
+The battle will be so fierce that the forces of the Dajjāl will flee and hide behind boulders and trees, but those boulders and trees themselves will cry out, ‘Muslims, there is a Jew behind me, come kill him!’ except for the Gharqad tree because that is a tree of the Jews.

-As soon as the Dajjāl sees ʿĪsa (AS), he will start to dissolve just like salt dissolves in water and run away. ʿĪsā (AS) will pursue him and kill the Dajjāl with his lance at the gate of a place called Ludd (near Tel Aviv, in today’s Israel).[24]
-He will show the blood on his lance to those around him,[25] proving conclusively that he was just a human being and in no way divine.
+As soon as the Dajjāl sees ʿĪsa (AS), he will start to dissolve just like salt dissolves in water and run away. ʿĪsā (AS) will pursue him and kill the Dajjāl with his lance at the gate of a place called Ludd (near Tel Aviv, in today’s Israel).
+He will show the blood on his lance to those around him, proving conclusively that he was just a human being and in no way divine.

 He will be a judge, fair and even-handed.
-He will break the cross,[29] literally and symbolically proving once and for all the falsehood of Christianity; destroying their symbol.
-He will abolish the jizya,[30] and kill all swine.[31]
+He will break the cross, literally and symbolically proving once and for all the falsehood of Christianity; destroying their symbol.
+He will abolish the jizya, and kill all swine.

-Wealth will become abundant, flowing so copiously throughout the lands that there will be none to accept it if offered in charity,[32] even the most valuable camels will be left untended because people are just not concerned about their worth anymore.[33]
-At that time a single prostration will be worth more than the earth and all that it contains.[34]
+Wealth will become abundant, flowing so copiously throughout the lands that there will be none to accept it if offered in charity, even the most valuable camels will be left untended because people are just not concerned about their worth anymore.
+At that time a single prostration will be worth more than the earth and all that it contains.
 Abū Hurayrah, after quoting this ḥadīth, commented, ‘Recite if you want,

 وَإِن مِّنْ أَهْلِ الْكِتَابِ إِلَّا لَيُؤْمِنَنَّ بِهِ قَبْلَ مَوْتِهِ ۖ وَيَوْمَ الْقِيَامَةِ يَكُونُ عَلَيْهِمْ شَهِيدًا

-There is not one of the People of the Book who will not believe in him before his death, and on the Day of Resurrection he will be a witness against them.[35]’[36]
+There is not one of the People of the Book who will not believe in him before his death, and on the Day of Resurrection he will be a witness against them.’

-He added, ‘Meaning that they will believe in him before he dies.’[37]
+He added, ‘Meaning that they will believe in him before he dies.’

-He will call the people to Islām and during his time, Allāh will end all religions except Islām.[38]
+He will call the people to Islām and during his time, Allāh will end all religions except Islām.
 Safety will fill the earth, so much so that the lions will mingle with camels, tigers with cattle and wolves with sheep.
-Children will play with snakes, and they will not harm them,[39] the sting or poison of every such animal will have been taken away.[40]
-Rancour, hatred and envy will disappear[41] for a time.
+Children will play with snakes, and they will not harm them, the sting or poison of every such animal will have been taken away.
+Rancour, hatred and envy will disappear for a time.

-After the Yaʾjūj and Maʾjūj (discussed next) are killed, the time of Jihād will have ended,[42] and so swords will be taken as scythes, the sky will bring down rain, the earth will freely grow its produce[43] and people will take to tilling the land.
+After the Yaʾjūj and Maʾjūj (discussed next) are killed, the time of Jihād will have ended, and so swords will be taken as scythes, the sky will bring down rain, the earth will freely grow its produce and people will take to tilling the land.

-ʿĪsā (AS) will perform Ḥajj or ʿUmrah, saying the talbiyah from Rawḥāʾ (a place on the way to Mecca from Medina).[44]
+ʿĪsā (AS) will perform Ḥajj or ʿUmrah, saying the talbiyah from Rawḥāʾ (a place on the way to Mecca from Medina).

 eople will flee in terror, barricading themselves and their livestock in cities and fortresses.
-Once all the people have fled, and Yaʾjūj and Maʾjūj reach Bayt al-Maqdis,[56] they will say, ‘This is the people of earth sorted.’
-They will then shoot arrows and spears into the sky which will fall back down covered in blood, and they will claim that they have killed the inhabitants of the heaven.[57]
+Once all the people have fled, and Yaʾjūj and Maʾjūj reach Bayt al-Maqdis, they will say, ‘This is the people of earth sorted.’
+They will then shoot arrows and spears into the sky which will fall back down covered in blood, and they will claim that they have killed the inhabitants of the heaven.

-ʿĪsā and his companions will withdraw to Mount Ṭūr after Allāh tells them that they have no hope of defeating Yaʾjūj and Maʾjūj and there, they will be besieged; food will become so scarce that the head of an ox would be dearer to them than one hundred dīnārs.[58]
+ʿĪsā and his companions will withdraw to Mount Ṭūr after Allāh tells them that they have no hope of defeating Yaʾjūj and Maʾjūj and there, they will be besieged; food will become so scarce that the head of an ox would be dearer to them than one hundred dīnārs.

-ʿĪsā and his companions will make duʿā to Allāh[59] and eventually Allāh will send a type of worm to the back of their necks which will kill them, and they will die like locusts piled one on top of the other.
+ʿĪsā and his companions will make duʿā to Allāh and eventually Allāh will send a type of worm to the back of their necks which will kill them, and they will die like locusts piled one on top of the other.
 The Muslims will awake the next day and hear no sound from them and so send one of their own to investigate what has happened.
 He will return and give them the glad tidings that the enemy has died.
-The Muslims will then leave and find that there is not even a hand span of land that is free of their corpses.[60]
-They will let loose their animals to graze, but having nothing to eat, they will instead grow fat on their flesh, as if they were grazing on the best vegetation they ever found.[61]
+The Muslims will then leave and find that there is not even a hand span of land that is free of their corpses.
+They will let loose their animals to graze, but having nothing to eat, they will instead grow fat on their flesh, as if they were grazing on the best vegetation they ever found.
 The earth will fill with the stench of their rotting corpses, and ʿĪsā will again make duʿā for relief.
 Allāh will send birds with necks like the necks of Bactrian camels, which will pick them up and throw them wherever He wills.
-Then Allāh will send down rain that will wash them away into the sea, and clean house and earth until it is left like a smooth rock or mirror.[62]
+Then Allāh will send down rain that will wash them away into the sea, and clean house and earth until it is left like a smooth rock or mirror.
 Then it will be said to the earth, ‘Bring forth your fruits and bring back your blessings.’
 On that day a group of people will eat from a (single) pomegranate and it will suffice them, and they will seek shelter beneath its skin.
-Allah will bless a milk-camel so that it will be sufficient for a large number of people, and a milk-cow will be sufficient for a whole tribe and a milk-ewe will be sufficient for a whole clan.[63]
+Allah will bless a milk-camel so that it will be sufficient for a large number of people, and a milk-cow will be sufficient for a whole tribe and a milk-ewe will be sufficient for a whole clan.

-The time of war will have come to an end,[64] and the Muslims will use the shields, bows and arrows of the Yaʾjūj and Maʿjūj as firewood for seven years.[65]
-And they will once again make Ḥajj and ʿUmrah at the Kaʿbah.[66]
+The time of war will have come to an end,[64] and the Muslims will use the shields, bows and arrows of the Yaʾjūj and Maʿjūj as firewood for seven years.
+And they will once again make Ḥajj and ʿUmrah at the Kaʿbah.

 ʿĪsā (AS) Passes Away

 ʿĪsā (AS) will remain on earth for forty years after killing the Dajjāl and then pass away.
-The Muslims will offer the funeral prayer for him,[67] and bury him.[68]
+The Muslims will offer the funeral prayer for him, and bury him.

 </details>